 - Short term ICUs were established in the recovery room and the emergency department; some patients were moved offsite to other ICU facilities

-- The next day's elective admissions were canceled, to allow for recovery room space
+- The next day's elective admissions were cancelled, to allow for recovery room space

-- Many staff suffered nightmares and flashbacks for months afterwards, with other features of PTSD suggesting that formal counseling would be an appropriate step
+- Many staff suffered nightmares and flashbacks for months afterwards, with other features of PTSD suggesting that formal counselling would be an appropriate step

 What have we learned?